 If you have to pack your canopy away wet, do not leave it for more than a few hours in that condition.
-As soon as possible dry it out, but do not use direct heat sources as it is inflammable!
+As soon as possible dry it out or it can become affected by mould.
+Do not use direct heat sources to dry the canopy as it is inflammable.
+Using a dehumidifier is strongly recommended if several damp gliders are stored together frequently.

 Always store the canopy in a dry, warm place.
-Ideally this should be in the temperature range of 5 to 13 degrees centigrade.
+Ideally this should be in the temperature range of 5 to 25 degrees centigrade.